-Turner-Prize-winning artist; BAFTA-winning documentary maker; author; social commentator; curator; great inspiration to all at the Sarabande alumni; Grayson Perry CBE leads this unmissable talk.
+Turner-Prize-winning artist; BAFTA-winning documentary maker; author; social commentator; curator; great inspiration to all at the Sarabande alumni; Grayson Perry CBE was at Sarabande on Tuesday 16th April.

 Through his work Grayson analyses identity; looking at class, gender, religion, and other social constructs whilst exploring historical and contemporary themes.
 He questions these constructs, himself and his research with wit and great honesty.